 The Fresno Water Tower

-Built in 1894 at the corner of Fresno and O streets, the Fresno Water Tower is a striking historic landmark.
+Built in 1894 at the corner of Fresno and O Street, the Fresno Water Tower is a striking historic landmark.
 Chicago architect George Washington Maher designed the Water Tower in the American Romanesque style.
-It stands 109 feet high, with a double round interior wall and brick dome that supports a storage tank which once held 250,000 gallons of water.
+It stands 109 feet high, with a double round interior wall and brick dome that supports a storage tank, which once held 250,000 gallons of water.

 The Water Tower is now home to the Fresno Visitors Information Center.
 For more information about the Water Tower and its projects, call HandsOn Central California at (559) 237-3101 or the Water Tower directly at (559) 477-6231.

 A major landmark, the Meux Home Museum is a beautifully preserved 1888 Queen Anne Victorian home, which is a time capsule of authentic turn-of-the-century living with original woodwork, lighting, and furnishings.
 The home is open for tours with costumed docents every Friday, Saturday, and Sunday from Noon until the last tour at 3 p.m.
 For more information, visit meux.mus.ca.us.

 Completed in 1903 as headquarters for the 5,000-acre vineyard ranch of “Raisin King” M. Theo Kearney, Kearney Mansion Museum is a historic site that tells the story of this significant agricultural pioneer in Central California history.
 Featuring over 75 percent of its original furnishings, the Mansion is open to the public every Friday, Saturday, and Sunday with guided tours at 1, 2 and 3 p.m.
 For more information, visit the Fresno Historical Society’s website at valleyhistory.org.